 President, Local 436

-As the largest donor to PEOPLE, the American Federation of County State and Municipal Employees political fundraising program, Arroyo said, “The union has come full circle in its organizing techniques to reach members.
-In the 1940s, ’50s and ’60s unions talked one-on-one with members.
-Today we are back at it.”
+As the largest donor to PEOPLE, the American Federation of County State and Municipal Employees political fundraising program, Arroyo said, “The union has come full circle in its organizing techniques and is reaching out and talking to record numbers of members to get them enrolled, active and involved.”

 “My members are always in the field.
 We talk to people and that gives us a better handle on what they are thinking,” Arroyo said.
 “We cannot afford to make assumptions or put people in a box.
 We can’t afford to alienate any member whose views may be different than ours.
-As union leaders we cannot take any member for granted.”
+As union leaders we cannot take any member for granted.